AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 - The Standardize Items patch is no longer necessary to edit/add Ground Items.
 - A blue box now appears under each Warp collision as a visual aid for placing Warp events.
 - Events can now be duplicated.
+- Events can be selectively imported from another Event file.
-- New fields (for Spawnables and Triggers).
+- New editable fields (for Spawnables and Triggers).
 - Complete rewrite of the Sprite finder.

 ### Script Editor: